KingTechnician/TheHealthWhiz/README.md

 Email Service is provided by EmailJS

 Next steps:

 -Interactivity for charts

 -More tabs on pages for different types of charts

+# Version 1.1
+Amcharts has been identified as an easier way of implementing the charts.
+This has been reflected and used in the stateDeaths.html file, soon to be implemented across the rest of the html files.

+Tabs were also added to the stateDeaths.html file, that shows various representations of the data.

+Amcharts also includes better interactivity with charts.

+Next steps:

+-Implementing the tab system (as applicable) for other pages on the website

+-Consideing a timed system for updating the Covid statistics